 The maximum fine for subsequent convictions will be increased to HK$1.6 million, up from HK$800,000, and the jail term will be raised to two years.

 To try and ease justified public fears that freedom of expression may be undermined, retired judges, or those with legal or professional backgrounds, along with adjudicators from different social backgrounds, would be appointed to the statutory

-He said the Judiciary had earlier noted that the set-up of the current tribunal was unsatisfactory as it performed both an administrative function, in classifying articles, and a judicial function, in determining whether an article is obscene or not, in
+He said the Judiciary had earlier noted that the set-up of the current tribunal was unsatisfactory as it performed both an administrative function, in classifying articles, and a judicial function, in determining whether an article is obscene or

 To address the issue, a first option is proposed whereby the administrative and judicial functions performed by the tribunal will be segregated.
 A statutory classification and appeals board will be established to handle the administrative work of

 classifying articles while the tribunal itself will focus on its judicial function.

 The government also proposed a second option - abolishing the tribunal's administrative function while it continues its judicial role.

 New Zealand has had an internet blocking system running since March of 2010.
 New Zealand laudably limits the scope of the blocking to child abuse websites, so is proving uncontroversial and enjoys public support.